etn-ccis/blui-doc-it/src/docs/get-started/mobile.md

 - Easier development, but also easier to make something that doesn't follow standard patterns

 # So, which one should you use?

-Our recommendation for mobile applications is to take a hybrid approach (see our [Hybrid App Guide](/getstarted/hybrid)).
+Our recommendation for mobile applications is to take a hybrid approach.
 This will allow you to deploy multiple versions of your application (i.e. iOS and Android) from a single code base.
-We offer support for several different approaches to building hybrid apps.
+We offer support for several different approaches to building hybrid apps (see our [Mobile Framework Introduction](/development/frameworks-mobile/intro) to learn about the technologies we support).

 If you prefer to build a strictly native app and adhere to the PX Blue standards, there are ways of doing this using [Material Design Components for Android](https://material.io/develop/android/) and [Material Design Components for iOS](https://material.io/develop/ios/).

-If you are planning to go this route, please contact us.
+> **NOTE:** PX Blue support for native mobile applications is limited - if you are planning to go this route, please contact us.